Focus and Scope

 Full bibliographic information (authors, article title, journal title, volume, issue, pages) about the original publication must be provided and links must be made to the article's DOI and the license.

 After acceptance of the manuscript, and prior to publication, the authors are required to pay Article Processing Charges (APCs), which cover the expenses of publication of the accepted manuscript (proofreading, paging, copy editing, etc.) and its acceptance in open access.
 The APCs are a fee that is charged to authors to allow for immediate, unrestricted access to the full version of the article.
 Please note that the payment of this charge does not guarantee acceptance of the manuscript for publication and does not influence the outcome of the review procedure.
 After the positive review and the final decision of the Editor in Chief about the acceptance of the manuscript, the authors receive the invoice with the amount of the charges to be paid by bank transfer.
-The total charges are 480 EUR from abroad and for authors from Serbia the equivalent amount in RSD on the day of payment.
+The total charges are 1200 EUR from abroad and 141000 RSD for authors from Serbia.
 The authors from abroad need to cover the bank transfer expenses, the amount of which depends on the country and the local bank where the payment is made.